 It is worth highlighting the competition in the design software space, which includes players such as Dassault Systèmes (OTC:DASTY), Adobe (NASDAQ:ADBE), Ansys (NASDAQ:ANSS), PTC (NASDAQ:PTC), and Bentley Systems (NASDAQ:BSY).

-As you can see below, Autodesk's revenue growth has been steady over the last year, growing from quarterly revenue of $1.03 billion, to $1.21 billion.
+As you can see below, Autodesk's revenue growth has been steady over the last year, growing from quarterly revenue of $989.3 million, to $1.17 billion.

-Guidance for the next quarter indicates Autodesk is expecting revenue to grow 16.4% year on year to $1.15 billion, improving on the 11.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
-For the upcoming financial year management expects revenue to be $5.07 billion at the midpoint, growing 15.5% compared to 15.6% increase in FY2022.
+Guidance for the next quarter indicates Autodesk is expecting revenue to grow 15.8% year on year to $1.22 billion, in line with the 16% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 14% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90.6% in Q4.
+Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90% in Q1.

 That means that for every $1 in revenue the company had $0.90 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a great gross margin, that allows companies like Autodesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Autodesk is doing a good job controlling costs and is not under pressure from competition to lower prices.